fenago/apache-solr/lab_guides/Lab_1.md

 Until Solr 7, Solr had two options for replication purposes:

 -  Master-slave replication or index replication
 -  Solr Cloud

 In master-slave replication, also known as
-[**index replication**], the master shares a copy of indexed data with one or more slave servers.
-The master server\'s job is to index the data that is being added into Solr and share it with the slave servers while all read operations are performed in the slaves.
+**index replication**, the master shares a copy of indexed data with one or more slave servers.
+The master server's job is to index the data that is being added into Solr and share it with the slave servers while all read operations are performed in the slaves.